Loading Calculator

 What Other Medical Conditions Can Cause Asthma Symptoms?

-• Eczema is a chronic skin condition that causes itchy, inflamed skin.
-It is part of the atopic triad, a group of conditions including allergic rhinitis and Asthma.
+- Eczema is a chronic skin condition that causes itchy, inflamed skin.
+It is part of the atopic triad, which includes allergic rhinitis and Asthma.

 Top Tips for Travelling with Asthma